Multepal/app-aanalte/collections/notes/tei-header.md

 # Guidelines on the TEI Header

-* This document provides clarity on the content of the various TEI Header elements, with specific reference to the Multepal Project and the paragraphs and topics editions of the *Popol Wuh*.
+* This document provides clarity on the content of the various TEI Header elements, with specific reference to the Multepal Project and the paragraphs and topics editions of the *Popol Wuj*.

 * NOTE: Many of these items should be created in separate TEI documents that are included using XINCLUDE elements with an XPOINTER attribute to the BODY element of the target text.